MuseApplications/MyFunGame/storyboard/dialog-narration.md

 Erector!
 Erector come down and meet this young lady

 ### Panel 3.9 Rai playing with a mechanical dog (with Jacqueline already at her workbench nearby -RK)
 My name is Rai, her (I'm Rai, by the way.
-And her –RK) name is Erector?
+And her √êRK) name is Erector?

 ### Panel 3.10 J'acqueline with a welding mask on welding something in the corner (note: this panel is unnecessary.
 Put this dialogue in the Panel 3.11 -RK)
 Yes, I built her when I was your age with an Erector set I stole from my brother.
 Of course,